gregurco/jobeet-tutorial/docs/days/day-8.md

 }
 ```

-We also need to change the `preview` action to send the publish form to the template:
+We also need to change `preview` action to send publish form to the template:

 ```diff
   public function preview(Job $job) : Response